graphql-python/graphql-core-legacy/README.md

 in this repository.
 A good way to get started with this repository is to walk through that README and the corresponding tests in parallel.

 ## Installation

-GraphQL-core-next can be installed from PyPI using the built-in pip command:
+graphql-core can be installed from PyPI using the built-in pip command:

-    python -m pip install graphql-core-next
+    python -m pip install graphql-core

 Alternatively, you can also use [pipenv](https://docs.pipenv.org/) for installation in a virtual environment:

-    pipenv install graphql-core-next
+    pipenv install graphql-core

 ## Usage

-GraphQL-core-next provides two important capabilities: building a type schema, and serving queries against that type schema.
+graphql-core provides two important capabilities: building a type schema, and serving queries against that type schema.

 First, build a GraphQL type schema which maps to your code base: